samsquire/ideas4/README.md

 ![flat](flat.png)

-For parallel states such as the following:
+For parallel states we can use the following:

 ```
 states = state1 | {state1a state1b state1c} {state2a state2b state2d} | state3